Willi Castro Player Props: Twins vs. Royals

-The Minnesota Twins, including Willi Castro (.296 slugging percentage in past 10 games, including zero homers), take on starting pitcher Austin Cox and the Kansas City Royals at Target Field, Monday at 8:10 PM ET.
+The Minnesota Twins, including Willi Castro (.419 on-base percentage in past 10 games, 99 points above season-long percentage), take on starting pitcher Zack Greinke and the Kansas City Royals at Target Field, Tuesday at 2:10 PM ET.

-He had a one-hit showing in his last game (1-for-3) against the Orioles.

 Willi Castro Game Info & Props vs. the Royals